folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Searching for reserves

 You can search for items on reserve in the **Search & filter** pane.
 Click **Reserves** to start your search.
-Reserves are shown and selected by default.
+All reserves are shown and selected by default.
 To search for reserves, enter your search terms into the box.
 Select the **All fields** drop-down list to search through one of the following fields: Title, Barcode, or Call Number.
 All fields is the default search.

 You can also search for reserves by selecting any of the filters in the **Search & filter** pane: Processing status, Copyright status, Permanent location, Temporary location, and Term.
 Additionally, you can apply the filters after you perform a search to limit your results.